tonyliuzj/email-node/README.md

 - **Responsive Design** - Mobile-first layout that adapts to all screen sizes
 - **Dark Mode Support** - Automatic theme switching based on system preferences
-- **Real-time Updates** - Inbox auto-refreshes every 5 seconds without page reload
+- **Auto Refresh** - Inbox refresh interval is configurable from the admin dashboard
 - **Smooth Animations** - Polished transitions and loading states
 - **Accessible UI** - Keyboard navigation and screen reader support
 - **Copy to Clipboard** - One-click copying of email addresses and passkeys